ULHPC/ulhpc-docs/docs/filesystems/isilon.md

 <!--intro-start-->

+The university _central data storage services_ uses a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) system to provide long term storage for user data.
+The NAS system used is a [Dell/EMC Isilon](https://www.dellemc.com/en-us/collaterals/unauth/data-sheets/products/storage/h10717-isilon-onefs-ds.pdf) (Isilon) server with [OneFS](https://en.wikipedia.org/wiki/OneFS_distributed_file_system), a proprietary and distributed file system and environment, used to store the data.
+The OneFS file systems is exported by Isilon through the NFS protocol to the HPC platform and other Linux-based services, and through SMB (CIFS) to Windows-based clients.

-OneFS, is a _low_-performance [Dell/EMC Isilon](https://www.dellemc.com/en-us/collaterals/unauth/data-sheets/products/storage/h10717-isilon-onefs-ds.pdf) that exports a network file system used to host project data, and for archival purposes.
-You will find them mounted under `/mnt/isilon/projects`.
+In the UL HPC platform the NFS exported by Isilon is used to host project data when they are not activelly used in computations, and for archival purposes.
+Projects are mounted under `/mnt/isilon/projects`.

-The file system in Isilon is redundant and regularly snapshot and backed up, including off site backups.
-Please move all your data to the Isilon directories as soon as your computations finish.
+-  The file system in Isilon is redundant and regularly snapshot and backed up, including off site backups.
+It thus resilient to hardware failure and highly available, but it is also protected against catastrophic data loss.

+- The NFS share exported from Isilon to the UL HPC platform is not using the Infiniband high performance network and the OneFS file system has lower I/O performance that GPFS and lustre file systems, however, the central data storage has significantly higher capacity.

+!!! important "Long term data storage"
+    Please move all your data to OneFS directories of the central data storage as soon as your computations finish.

+    The central data storage is the intended place for storing data.
+Cluster file systems using the inifiniband network are meant as working storage only.
+For this reason, backups in cluster file systems are very limited.

-You have to ask for a directory in the Isilon file system mounted in `/mnt/isilon/projects`.
-However, all users can access a personal directory in Isilon through the [ATLAS SMB system](https://hpc-docs.uni.lu/data/transfer/#transfers-between-long-term-storage-and-the-hpc-facilities).
+Users have to ask for a project directories in the Isilon mount point (`/mnt/isilon/projects`) separately from the GPFS project directories.
+However, all users have a personal directory in the university _central data storage_ which they can access through the [ATLAS SMB system](https://hpc-docs.uni.lu/data/transfer/#transfers-between-long-term-storage-and-the-hpc-facilities).
+Users may also ask for project directories that are accessible through ATLAS, however these project cannot be mounted on the Isilon NFS share (`/mnt/isilon/projects`).

 <!--intro-end-->